dms-vep/CHIKV-181-25-E-DMS/README.md

 The [snakemake](https://snakemake.readthedocs.io/) pipeline itself is run by `dms-vep-pipeline-3/Snakefile` which reads its configuration from [config.yaml](config.yaml).
 The [conda](https://docs.conda.io/) environment used by the pipeline is that specified in the `environment.yml` file in [dms-vep-pipeline-3](https://github.com/dms-vep/dms-vep-pipeline-3).

+### Custom analyses run as part of pipeline
+In addition to the core functionality of [dms-vep-pipeline-3](https://github.com/dms-vep/dms-vep-pipeline-3), some additional custom analyses are run by the pipeline.
+The notebooks for these analyses are in [./notebooks/](notebooks), and the code running them is in [custom_rules.smk](custom_rules.smk).

 ### Data
 Input data utilized by the pipeline are located in [./data/](data).